ktravers/ktravers.github.io/README.md

 ## Local Development

-1. Clone down repo
+1. Clone down repo and `cd ktravers.github.io`
-2. Install Jekyll and plug-ins: `gem install github-pages`.
+2. Install Jekyll and plug-ins: `gem install jekyll bundler`.
 This mirrors the plug-ins used by GitHub Pages on your local machine including Jekyll, Sass, etc.
-3. Start local server and watch for markup/sass changes: `jekyll serve`
+3. Start local server and watch for markup/sass changes: `bundle exec jekyll serve`
 4. View locally at `localhost:4000`

 ## Questions?